nmenant/iControl_LX_Lab/docs/class1/module3/module3.rst

 how to handle HTTP GETs (and other methods), and interact with 3rd party systems.

-This module will only reviewing and existing extension.
-In Module 4 we will create our own ``HelloWorld`` extension
+This module will only be about reviewing an existing extension.
+In Module 4, we will create our own ``HelloWorld`` extension

 **Exercises in this Module**